idanieljana/ts-bootcamp/src/w-03/09-async/09-async.md

 Write a method using promises to get the list of director movies links.

 ### Exercise 8

 `Estimated time: 10-15 min`

+#### Promises API - fastest promise

+Task:

+Write a method using promises to get the fastest response from the recommendations API with the director.

+### Exercise 9

+`Estimated time: 10-15 min`